Yana-Koroliuk/library-servlet/README.md

 1. **Reader:**
 * Has access to their personalized dashboard which displays reader's current active books orders, including details such as order ID, book title, authors, edition, language, start and end date of the order, and order status: **READER_HOLE**, **RECEIVED**, **OVERDUE**, **CANCELED**
 * Ability to cancel orders for those pending or those that are in progress.
-* A search feature to find books by title, authors.
+* A search feature to find books by title or authors.
 * Access to reader's borrowing history for past reference.
 * An overview of any fees incurred from late returns or penalties.
 2. **Librarian:**